Wombatlord/the-hex-files-declassified/content/Primer.md

 They aren't directly mechanical, but might aid you in choosing and customising a background.
 Otherwise they're just a way to engage with the flavour of the setting, the class ideas are just examples.

+If you would like to take one of these archetypes as an actual character background, you can find them [[Backgrounds|here]].

 >[!info]- Archetypes
 >|Role|Class Ideas|Description|
 >|-|-|-